-Freehold, leasehold property and pooled property funds (Note 15) Valuation techniques are used to determine the carrying amount of pooled property funds and directly held freehold and leasehold property.
-Where possible these valuation techniques are based on observable data, but where this is not possible management uses the best available data.
+Freehold,Valuation techniques are used to determine the carryingleaseholdamount of pooled property funds and directly heldproperty andfreehold and leasehold property.
+Where possible thesepooled propertyvaluation techniques are based on observable data, butfunds (Note 15)where this is not possible management uses the best available data.